Kavca/dementia-akm-models/models/README.md

 This repository contains AKM Models for Dementia Treatment.
 The AKM model is represented in JSON format and can be found f.ex. in the
 AKM-Dementia-treatment__PR.json file.

-## What is an AKM?
+## What is an AKM Model?
 An AKM is a knowledge representation model that captures knowledge in a structured and machine-readable format.
 It is designed to support reasoning and decision-making in complex domains.

-The AKM contains the following nodes:
+The AKM Model contains the following nodes:

 * Age: The age of the patient.
 * Gender: The gender of the patient.